Atracsys/SlicerAstmPhantomTest/README.md

   - the transform from the pointer (`Pointer`) to the tracker (`Tracker`), which results in `PointerToTracker`
   <br>**DO NOT** change the names of the output transforms, as these are hardcoded in the Slicer module.

-  The option `SendValidTransformsOnly` has to be set to `FALSE`.
+  The option `SendValidTransformsOnly` has to be set to `FALSE`, which helps the device detect when an item gets out of tracking (the corresponding transform attribute then goes from "VALID" to "MISSING").

 * Other device-specific parameters can be set, depending on the manufacturer and/or the tracker.
-For example, for Atracsys trackers, the device parameter `SymmetriseCoordinates="1"` also needs to be set.
+For example, the origin of the tracker coordinate system is supposed to be at the center of the device.
+For Atracsys trackers, the device parameter `SymmetriseCoordinates="1"` is then required to move the origin of the tracker from the left camera to the center.

 ## 3D Slicer<a name="slicerInstall"></a>
 [3D Slicer](https://www.slicer.org) (or "Slicer" for short) is a free, open-source software dedicated to medical image analysis.
 One of strengths of Slicer is its modularity, as it is possible to develop extensions to further expand its features or use its platform to create a dedicated software.
 The latter is the approach chosen for this project.
 Our Slicer module sets up an **OpenIGTLink client**, connects to the **Plus Server** and receives and analyzes the tracking data to perform the ASTM Phantom Test.